 When assessing the recoverability of our long-lived assets, which include property and equipment and finite-lived intangible assets, we make assumptions regarding estimated future cash flows and other factors.
 Some of these assumptions involve a high degree of judgment and also bear a significant impact on the assessment conclusions.
 Included among these assumptions are estimating undiscounted future cash flows, including the projection of comparable sales, operating expenses, capital requirements for maintaining property and equipment and residual value of asset groups.
 We formulate estimates from historical experience and assumptions of future performance, based on business plans and forecasts, recent economic and business trends, and competitive conditions.
 In the event that our estimates or related assumptions change in the future, we may be required to record an impairment charge.
-We concluded there were no triggering events to further measure for impairment during the three months ended March 31, 2015 or 2014.
+Based on our evaluation we did not record a charge for impairment for the three and six months ended June 30, 2015 and 2014.

 We evaluate the remaining useful lives of long-lived assets and identifiable intangible assets whenever events or circumstances indicate that a revision to the remaining period of amortization is warranted.
 Such events or circumstances may include (but are not limited to): the effects of obsolescence, demand, competition, and/or other economic factors including the stability of the industry in which we operate, known technological advances, legislative actions, or changes in the regulatory environment.
 If the estimated remaining useful lives change, the remaining carrying amount of the long-lived assets and identifiable intangible assets would be amortized prospectively over that revised remaining useful life.
-We have determined that there were no events or circumstances during the three months ended March 31, 2015 or 2014, which would indicate a revision to the remaining amortization period related to any of our long-lived assets.
+We have determined that there were no events or circumstances during the three and six months ended June 30, 2015 or 2014, which would indicate a revision to the remaining amortization period related to any of our long-lived assets.
 Accordingly, we believe that the current estimated useful lives of long-lived assets reflect the period over which they are expected to contribute to future cash flows and are therefore deemed appropriate.